How to Turn Coloring Pages Into Language Therapy

 1. First I would tell him how many pages he will be doing.
 Five is usually a good number.
 Letting him know he has just a few to do will keep him encouraged and give him an end in sight.

-2. Then I show him the first page.
+2. Then I would show him the first page.
 In our case I would ask, “What’s George doing?”

 3. If he didn’t answer the question, I would ask, “What do you see in the picture?”